radicle-dev/radicle.xyz/_guides/seeder.md

 ### Changing your node's configuration

-If you change your node's configuration while the node is running, you'll have to restart your node for the changes to take effect.
+If you change your node's configuration while the node is running, you'll need to restart your node for the changes to take effect.

 First, verify that the new configuration is valid by running `rad config`, then restart your node with: